Which are the best wineries to visit in Bordeaux?

 Bordeaux: Best Winery Experiences

 Indeed, modern Bordeaux is a tourism mecca – it might not rival South Africa or Napa Valley, but it is rapidly catching up.
 The timeless beauty of destinations such as St-Emilion and Sauternes has been enhanced by the number of luxury hotels opening over the past ten years, with more in development.
-A 50 room, luxury resort hotel is reportedly under construction at D’Arche, in Sauternes, while Chateau Guiraud’s handsome restaurant has inspired others to improve their game.
+A 50-room luxury resort hotel is reportedly under construction at D’Arche, in Sauternes, while Chateau Guiraud’s handsome restaurant has inspired others to improve their game.
 Soon, critics might even be complaining that the region is becoming over-developed!
 But whatever direction Bordeaux takes, few could deny that this has been a step in the right direction.
 Oenophiles can no longer complain that their luxury options are limited to the city of Bordeaux itself.
-Now the dilemma is where to start – so, to help the time-strapped discerning traveler, we’ve selected our top choices for your enjoyment on a Bordeaux Wine Tour exclusively organized for you by Cellar Tours below:

 Chateau Pichon Baron / Longueville

 The chateau is a fairytale, and the tourist offering has finally caught up.
-Pichon Longueville has been making superlative red wine for centuries, formerly joined with its twin property Pichon Lalande, having been founded by the same family.
+Pichon Longueville has been making superlative red wine for centuries, formerly joined with its twin property Pichon Lalande, founded by the same family.
 In the late 1980s, the chateau was sold to the AXA Millsimes insurance firm – (now retired) company director Jean-Michel Cazes and his winemaker friend Daniel Llose embarked upon a major restoration program, which has helped to propel Pichon Longueville to the ranks of Bordeaux’s finest Second Growth estate.
 Today the chateau is run by the amiable Christian Seely, who has continued Jean-Michel Cazes’ program of upgrading and expanding the facilities to welcome visitors.
-A few steps away from the chateau itself is a state-of-the-art tasting room and boutique, which welcomes wine lovers from across the world.
+A few steps away from the chateau is a state-of-the-art tasting room and boutique that welcomes wine lovers worldwide.
 The tours are among the best in Bordeaux – informative, engaging, and pitched at just the right level.

 website: www.pichonbaron.com